Skip to content

 • <source>: Defines the path and type of the video file, using MP4 here.

-VTT Subtitle Notes
+VTT Subtitle Considerations

 ASS Subtitle Format

-Below is an example of an ASS subtitle.
+Below is an example of an ASS subtitle:

 [Script Info]